Penace/Modulist-Monorepo/README.md

 ## 🧪 Testing the Application

 ### Seed MongoDB (optional but recommended)
+You have two options:

+- Use bundled remote images (no setup): pnpm seed:mongo

+- Use your local images uploaded to an open-source storage (MinIO or Supabase):
+  1) Set env for your provider in .env (see placeholders)
+  2) Upload and generate manifest:
+     PROVIDER=minio pnpm upload:images  # or PROVIDER=supabase
+  3) Seed using the manifest URLs: pnpm seed:mongo:manifest

 Use the following to seed a couple of users and items for a fast demo:

 ```bash